ArunR1408/ArunR1408/README.md

 # Hi 👋, I'm Arun R

-## Electronics and Computer Engineering Engineer | Tech Enthusiast
+## Electronics and Computer Engineer | Tech Enthusiast

-I'm an Electronics and Computer Engineering engineer with a passion for leveraging technology to solve real-world problems.
+I'm an Electronics and Computer engineer with a passion for leveraging technology to solve real-world problems.
 I specialize in Python, IoT, and Machine Learning, and I’m constantly exploring innovative ways to bridge **hardware, data, and software**.

 👯 I’m looking to collaborate on open-source projects related to **IoT, Machine Learning, Embedded Systems, or Software Development.**